-Due to the generic nature of this rulemaking task, these ToR remain open without an end date.
-Each individually proposed amendment package should, however, provide the specific planning and intended date for the issuing of the respective opinions (i.e. IRs) or decisions (i.e. AMC/GM).
+Due to the generic nature of this rulemaking task, these terms of reference remain open without an end date.
+Each individually proposed amendment package should, however, provide the specific planning and intended date for the issue of the respective opinions (i.e. IRs) and/or decisions (i.e. AMC/GM).